-“They have deer antlers, but instead of a deer’s face, it looks more like a deer’s skull.
-The body sort of looks big and thick, like an elk, but where deer walk of 4 legs with hooves, wendigos walk on 2 legs with huge claws.”
+“They have huge deer antlers, but instead of a deer’s face, it looks more like a deer’s skull.
+The body sort of looks big and thick, like an elk, but where deer walk on four legs with hooves, wendigos walk on two legs with huge claws.”

 “That sounds pretty bad ass.”

 “It is, but what’s worse is their temper.”

 “Are they really mean?”